-- 5.4.2 The City may consider the establishment of interim storm water management facilities on a temporary basis notwithstanding the underlying land use designation for the lands provided the interim facilities do not preclude or prejudice future development on the basis of the land use designations shown on Schedule E-1 Urban Land Use Designations and Secondary Plan Land Use Plans shown in Volume 2. - 5.4.3 Any new development that occurs shall be responsible for submitting a detailed storm water management plan prior to development to properly address on site drainage and to ensure that new development has no negative impact on off site drainage. - 5.4.4 Construction of new storm water management ponds and the expansion, extension, alteration and operations of existing facilities shall be to the satisfaction of the City and shall be accompanied by a storm water management plan which shall demonstrate that: - a) Planning, design and construction practices minimize vegetation removal, grading and soil compaction, sediment erosion, the creation of breeding areas for human disease vector species and impervious surfaces; and,

-- b) Where appropriate, an integrated approach is used to minimize storm water management flows and structures by such measures as controls and conveyance techniques on individual lots. - 5.4.5 In addition to Sections C.5.4.3 a) and b), a storm water management plan otherwise required, by Section F.3.2.
-Council Adopted Guidelines and Technical Studies, shall comply with recommendations, standards and targets of the Stormwater Master Plan, approved watershed plans, sub-watershed plans, and other relevant municipal and provincial studies and guidelines relating to the provision of storm water management. - 5.4.6 Where possible, storm water management facilities should be designed in consultation with a qualified landscape architect, to achieve an open space setting. - 5.4.7 The City shall not permit any new development which would interfere with, or reduce, the drainage capacity of any natural watercourse or result in drainage problems along watercourses and their tributaries. - 5.4.8 The City shall encourage the use of measures that will enable the City to control and reduce storm water run-off and to maintain the receiving watercourses in a more natural condition. - 5.4.9 Where feasible, storm water management facilities shall be designed to provide a benefit to the Natural Heritage System. - 5.4.10 The City shall improve the quality and quantity of stormwater entering into Hamilton Harbour and Cootes Paradise from stormwater management systems by: - a) Aiming to eliminate entry of toxic and harmful contaminants into storm sewers; - b) Investigating and introducing where feasible, technologies to eliminate toxic and harmful contaminants and reduce pollution in discharge; - c) Minimizing erosion and changes in water balance through the use of green infrastructure, as provided in Section B.6 Green Infrastructure; - d) Promoting stormwater management best practices, including stormwater attenuation and re-use, salt management, and low impact development techniques; and, (OPA,167) - e) Preparing an annual monitoring report on the characteristics of discharge.
-(OPA 167) - 5.4.11 All land designated on Schedule E-1 Urban Land Use Designations shall meet the following conditions: - a) development and/or redevelopment shall be connected to, or serviced by, a storm water drainage system or other appropriate system such as ditches, or any other techniques acceptable to the City, Conservation Authorities, or the Province and/or detailed in a Storm Water Master Plan or other relevant study;
+- 5.4.1 The City may consider the establishment of interim storm water management facilities on a temporary basis notwithstanding the underlying land use designation for the lands provided the interim facilities do not preclude or prejudice future development on the basis of the land use designations shown on Schedule E-1 Urban Land Use Designations and Secondary Plan Land Use Plans shown in Volume 2. - 5.4.2 Any new development that occurs shall be responsible for submitting a detailed storm water management plan prior to development to properly address on site drainage and to ensure that new development has no negative impact on off site drainage. - 5.4.3 Construction of new storm water management ponds and the expansion, extension, alteration and operations of existing facilities shall be to the satisfaction of the City and shall be accompanied by a storm water management plan which shall demonstrate that: - a) Planning, design and construction practices minimize vegetation removal, grading and soil compaction, sediment erosion, the creation of breeding areas for human disease vector species and impervious surfaces; and, - b) Where appropriate, an integrated approach is used to minimize storm water management flows and structures by such measures as controls and conveyance techniques on individual lots. - 5.4.4 In addition to Sections C.5.4.3 a) and b), a storm water management plan otherwise required, by Section F.3.2.
+Council Adopted Guidelines and Technical Studies, shall comply with recommendations, standards and targets of the Stormwater Master Plan, approved watershed plans, sub-watershed plans, and other relevant municipal and provincial studies and guidelines relating to the provision of storm water management. - 5.4.5 Where possible, storm water management facilities should be designed in consultation with a qualified landscape architect, to achieve an open space setting. - 5.4.6 The City shall not permit any new development which would interfere with, or reduce, the drainage capacity of any natural watercourse or result in drainage problems along watercourses and their tributaries. - 5.4.7 The City shall encourage the use of measures that will enable the City to control and reduce storm water run-off and to maintain the receiving watercourses in a more natural condition. - 5.4.8 Where feasible, storm water management facilities shall be designed to provide a benefit to the Natural Heritage System. - 5.4.9 All land designated on Schedule E-1 Urban Land Use Designations shall meet the following conditions:

-- b) development shall be in accordance with the system capacity for drainage and storm water management and where relevant, will conform to storm water site management plans, a Storm Water Master Plan, site plans and/to other relevant studies, guidelines or regulations; and, - c) storm water systems shall be designed and constructed, in accordance with the City' standards and guidelines, provincial guidelines, storm water master plans, master drainage plans and any other relevant study or legislation. - 5.4.12 The City shall endeavour to recover the full lifecycle cost of providing sustainable municipal storm water services as required by applicable municipal and provincial legislation.
+- a) development and/or redevelopment shall be connected to, or serviced by, a storm water drainage system or other appropriate system such as ditches, or any other techniques acceptable to the City, Conservation Authorities, or the Province and/or detailed in a Storm Water Master Plan or other relevant study; - b) development shall be in accordance with the system capacity for drainage and storm water management and where relevant, will conform to storm water site management plans, a Storm Water Master Plan, site plans and/to other relevant studies, guidelines or regulations; and, - c) storm water systems shall be designed and constructed, in accordance with the City' standards and guidelines, provincial guidelines, storm water master plans, master drainage plans and any other relevant study or legislation. - 5.4.10 The City shall endeavour to recover the full lifecycle cost of providing sustainable municipal storm water services as required by applicable municipal and provincial legislation.